 Fixed bridges are placed in two ways.
 The first is via crowns which attach to supporting or abutment teeth, or by directly bonding the restoration to the abutment teeth.

 Missing multiple or even just one tooth can dramatically affect your appearance as well as your dental health.
 Teeth are designed to support many functions, including speaking and eating.
-If your teeth are missing, then these basic tasks becomes incredibly difficult to perform.
+If your teeth are missing, then these basic tasks become incredibly difficult to perform.
 If teeth are not replaced, you may experience a higher rate of cavities, fractured teeth, and even bone loss due to load redistribution.
 A fixed bridge is one of the best ways to prevent these long-term complications and restore your dental health and appearance.

 Dental bridges are the same as fixed partial dentures.
 They work to replace one to two teeth at a time and are not intended to be removable.
 This is because they are bonded into place, therefore offering a much more stable restoration compared to removable dentures.
 Bridges should only be removed by dental professionals.